QueerArmorer/Rescue-Armor-V.00.01/README.md

 Long term goals:

-Add additional modules based on development and feedback.
+ - Add additional modules based on development and feedback.

-Refine all modules.
+ - Refine all modules.

-Create automated scripts for every piece of this so that none of it need to be dicussed
+ - Create automated scripts for every piece of this so that none of it need to be dicussed.

-Create scripts that include education about best practice for how to use Recue Armor
+ - Create scripts that include education about best practice for how to use Recue Armor.

-Compile it as an executable
+ - Compile it as an executable

-Refine and test based on feedback
+ - Refine and test based on feedback

-Variant MacOS and Chrome, as well as a Linux Distro with Rescue Armor set up during install ... eventually.
+ - Variant MacOS and Chrome, as well as a Linux Distro with Rescue Armor set up during install ... eventually.